TheKrowi/Krowi_AchievementFilter/Changelogs/CurseForge.md

 <li>Removed a ton of achievements from the new zone</li>
 <li>Rare error when an achievement of the opposing faction has more criteria than is visible by the current faction</li>
 <li>Keybindings names</li>
+<li>Achievements trakced by other addons or in previous sessions are not properly tracked when opening the achievement window</li>
 </ul>